How to Invest in Crypto: A Guide for Beginners

 4. Invest in blockchain ETFs.

-Similar to investing in crypto-related stocks, when investing in a blockchain exchange-traded fund, you will invest in companies that support cryptocurrency rather than the actual coins.
+Similar to investing in crypto-related stocks, when investing in a blockchain ETF, you will invest in companies that support cryptocurrency rather than the actual coins.
 Blockchain ETFs include a variety of companies, from those that focus on developing and maintaining the blockchain to companies that directly benefit from blockchain technology.

-5. Invest in a crypto IRA
+5. Invest in a crypto IRA.

 A crypto IRA gives you access to the tax advantages related to an IRA while letting you invest in cryptocurrency.
 You won't be able to contribute crypto directly to the IRA, so you have to find a custodian willing to accept crypto.